kevinyswong/kevinyswong.github.io/index.md

 films grow less funny after Keaton and Tati; one of the enigmas about Tsai's work is that it is always funny and always sad, never just one or the other.
 </blockquote>
-And Ebert wrote of Koreeda Hirokazu’s STILL WALKING:
+And Ebert wrote of Koreeda Hirokazu's STILL WALKING:
 <blockquote>
 Most family dramas contain too much drama.
 In most families, the past and present don't meet and find resolution during a 24-hour period, no matter how